The width of quadrangulations of the projective plane: Short odd cycles

+Now assume that $X$ is not a stable set.
 Since $G$ is triangle-free, we can assume that $G[X]$ has two non-adjacent vertices, say $y,z$, while $x$ is adjacent to at least one of them, say $y$.
 By Lemma~\ref{lem:ext}, none of $G_1,G_2$ is bipartite and in particular, every odd cycle intersects $X$.
 Note that $G-\{y,z\}$ is not bipartite (since otherwise $G$ would be $3$-colorable), so we can assume that $G_2$ has an odd cycle $C_2$ containing $x$ and avoiding $y,z$.
 Therefore every odd cycle of $G_1$ intersects $x$, so $G_1-x$ is bipartite, say with bipartition $A,B$.
-Take a $3$-coloring $c$ of $G_2$, and assume without loss of generality that $x$ has color $1$.
+Take a $3$-coloring $c$ of $G_2$, and assume without loss of generality that $x$ and $y$ have colors $1$ and $2$, respectively.
 If $y,z$ are both in $A$ and $x,y,z$ do not have pairwise distinct colors, then $c$ easily extends to a $3$-coloring of $G_1$.
 Similarly, if $y,z$ have distinct colors and are in distinct partite sets, then $c$ easily extends to a $3$-coloring of $G_1$.
 So we can assume that either \begin{enumerate} \item $y,z \in A$, $y$ has color $2$, and $z$ has color $3$, or \item $y\in A$, $z\in B$, and $y,z$ are both colored $2$. \end{enumerate} Let $B_x$ be the set of neighbors of $x$ in $B$.
 We color $A-y$ with color $3$, $B_x$ with color $2$, and $B-(B_x\cup X)$ with color $1$.
 Since $G$ is triangle-free there are no edges between $y$ and $B_x$, so the resulting $3$-coloring of $G$ is proper, which contradicts the fact that $G$ is $4$-chromatic.
 This concludes the proof of Theorem~\ref{thm:oddcycle2}. \end{proof}